EDUCBA Logo

 Introduction to CTRL D in Excel

-Despite being many shortcuts provided in excel to copy and paste data in excel.
-CTRL D is another shortcut in excel which does the same.
-Let us discuss first how we copy normally in excel.
+Despite many shortcuts provided in Excel to copy and paste data in Excel.
+CTRL D is another shortcut in Excel that does the same.
+Let us first discuss how we normally copy in Excel.
 We select the data given to us.
 Then we right-click on data, and a wizard box appears; we see various options provided in the display icon.
 This is shown in the screenshot below,

 CTRL D shortcut

 The below-cut option is an option to copy.
-Then we copy the data we have selected and selected the cell where we want to paste the data.
-Then we again do a right-click and paste the data in the selected cell by selecting a paste option in the given screenshot above.
-If we are going to paste the data in the same column, we have to do the steps explained above.
-There is an excel shortcut through which the same can be done easily.
+Then we copy the selected data and select the cell where we want to paste the data.
+Then we again right-click and paste the data in the selected cell by selecting a paste option in the screenshot above.
+If we paste the data in the same column, we must do the abovementioned steps.
+There is an Excel shortcut through which the same can be done easily.

 That shortcut key is CTRL + D.